HannaNajih/myplanner_App/README.md

 ### Getting Started
 ---

- this application is for organizing yourself, planning your life, and scheduling your time to get more productive life, also setting your goals and your steps to achive them, the best part for this application is the remainders and motivational notifications you get from the application based on your data , also you can have account and choose your interesting color...TODO list for your daily routine and daily goal.
+ My Application is for organizing yourself, planning your life, and scheduling your time to get more productive life, also setting your goals and your steps to achive them, the best part for this application is the remainders and motivational notifications you get from the application based on your data , also you can have account and choose your interesting color...TODO list for your daily routine and daily, monthly, yearly...goals.

  ---